CyVerse-learning-materials/ag2pi-intro-to-computation-workshop/step1.rst

      /iplant/home/username

    This is your personal space, it is private to you.

    You can create new folders and upload or download files.

+   You can change the permissions of these files and folders to share them with your collaborators or the public.

-**3.** Create a new folder called ``NEON_Downloads``
+**4.** Create a new folder called ``NEON_Downloads``

-   The new folder is located at:
+   The new folder should be located:

    .. code ::